Michael Brady (soccer): Professional

 When Brady entered the professional ranks, he began an itinerant journey through U.S. soccer.
 The 1980s and 1990s were characterized by players jumping from one failing indoor and outdoor club to another in an attempt to play the game they loved.
 Brady began his professional career with the Baltimore Blast of Major Indoor Soccer League (MISL).
-In 1985, he spent a season with the Los Angeles Heat of the Western Soccer Alliance (WSA) where he scored five goals, tied for eight on the alliance's goals list.
+In 1985, he spent a season with the Los Angeles Heat of the Western Soccer Alliance (WSA) where he scored five goals, tied for eighth on the alliance's goals list.
 In 1988 and 1989, he played with the Washington Diplomats of the American Soccer League (ASL), earning All Star status in 1989.
 In 1990, the ASL and WSA merged to form the American Professional Soccer League.
 In 1993, he played three games with the Tampa Bay Rowdies (APSL).
-In 1994, he signed with the Baltimore Blast.
+In 1994, he signed with the Baltimore Spirit.
 He played eleven games, then retired.
 In 1997, he came out of retirement to play one season with the Cape Cod Crusaders of the USISL.